-Recognized as one of the most effective treatments currently — and considered the “gold standard” for treating OCD — is Exposure and Response Prevention (EX/RP).
-It has received strong research support from numerous clinical trials evaluating its efficacy in OCD patients in both inpatient and outpatient settings.
-EX/RP involves two components: 1) provoking obsessions and having the patient experience their subsequent anxiety while 2) refraining from engaging in rituals.
+Again, exposure and response prevention (EX/RP) is considered the “gold standard” for treating obsessive-compulsive disorder (OCD).
+It has received strong research support from numerous clinical trials evaluating its efficacy in individuals with OCD in both inpatient and outpatient settings.
+EX/RP involves two components: 1) provoking obsessions and experiencing subsequent anxiety while 2) refraining from engaging in rituals.

-Rooted from a cognitive-behavioral orientation, the purpose of this process is to gradually extinguish the patient’s obsession-related anxiety by having the patient “learn by doing.”
-When a patient repeatedly tests their predictions of their feared outcome (e.g., “I will get sick and die”) by exposing themselves to their anxiety triggers (e.g., dirt on their hands) and resisting the urge to perform rituals (e.g., hand washing 3 times), the paired association between the obsessions and compulsions becomes weakened.
-Crucially, by preventing rituals, the patient is able to learn that (1) despite their anxiety and compulsive urge, the feared outcome likely will not occur (or at least not nearly as bad as imagined), and (2) the anxiety itself will habituate on its own as long as compulsions are not performed.
-As a byproduct, many patients also feel a sense of control and empowerment over their anxiety for the first time, instead of remaining crippled by obsessions and compulsions.
+Crucially, by preventing rituals, you learn that (1) despite your anxiety and compulsive urge, the feared outcome likely will not occur (or at least not nearly as bad as you imagined); and (2) the anxiety itself will habituate on its own as long as compulsions aren’t performed.
+Plus, as a byproduct, many people also feel a sense of control and empowerment over their anxiety for the first time, instead of remaining crippled by obsessions and compulsions.

-Behavioral exposure occurs gradually and hierarchically, where the least feared stimuli is presented first.
-Exposure exercises can be done during-session (and assigned to patient for homework) through guided in-vivo (out in the world) or imaginal scripts in the therapy room.
+The actual exposure occurs gradually and systematically, so you start with the least feared situation and move onto the most feared.
+These exercises can be done during session (and assigned to you as homework) through guided in-vivo (out in the world) or imaginal scripts at your therapist’s office.

 Learn more: ERP Therapy: A Good Choice for Treating OCD